OpenNMS/opennms-cloud-plugin/README.md

 we expect it to say: _Started_

 ## Import Certificates
+CURRENTLY BROKEN.

-TODO: Patrick: rewrite after we fixed cert import
+TODO: Patrick: rewrite after we fixed cert import.

 The initializing can happen via a zip file as an alternative to using PAS.

 Move the cloud credentials file to: `[opennms.home]/etc/cloud-credentials.zip`.